flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/designer-setup-guide.md

           servicePort: 80
 ```

-2. For testing process definitions from the FlowX Designer, we need to route API calls and WebSocket communication to the Engine backend.
+2. For testing process definitions from the FLOWX Designer, we need to route API calls to the Engine backend.

-setup for routing REST calls:
+Setup for routing REST calls:

 ```jsx
 apiVersion: extensions/v1beta1